goossens/ObjectTalk/docs-src/tour/overview.md

 ## Object and Classes

-Use class followed by the class’s name, a colon and the parent classes name to create a new class.
+Use **class** followed by the class’s name, a colon and the parent class' name to create a new class.
 A property declaration in a class is written the same way as a constant or variable declaration, except that it’s in the context of a class.
 Likewise, member function and function